 At this point, it isn’t possible to gauge which video is causing a hike in bandwidth usage if you’re seeing one.
 But if you have a video that’s getting a lot of traffic (you can check that quickly in the View Stream, that’s probably your culprit.

-You can always see the sizes of the files we're delivering from your account.
-Head to any video in your account and choose Download from the Video Actions menu.
-There you'll see the size of the original file, and the size of the files Wistia has created for streaming.
+You can always see the sizes of the files we’re delivering from your account.
+Head to any video in your account and select Download.
+There you’ll see the size of the original file, and the size of the files Wistia has created for streaming.

 Are you exceeding your bandwidth limit on the regular?
 Here’s a nifty chart we put together to show you the breaking point when you should jump up to a different bandwidth option.

 |1 TB||$200||$0.18/GB||4,080 GB in total bandwidth ($750.08)|

 |5 TB||$750||$0.15/GB||10,120 GB in total bandwidth ($1,500)|